nazmi/esp-buggy/src/DEMO.md

 </div>
 </details>

-This part is where I realised how important scaling factor impact the results.
-If all readings normalised to 10, distance calculation is simplified because of the linear properties we see before.
-From the sensor array, if we establish a coordinate system with its axis between sensor 3 and 4, we can assign weight for each sensor like in the example below.
+This part was where I realised how important normalised readings for distance calculation.
+If all readings were normalised to a level, distance formula simply became weighted mean of sensor readings.
+From the sensor array, if we established a pivot point between sensor 3 and 4, we could assign weight for every sensor like in the example below.

 \dot
 digraph Sensor{